Mymyilmaz/idmanagement.gov/_playbooks/playbook-dds.md

 The Delegated Digital Signature Working Group of the Federal Chief Information Security Officer Council ICAM Subcommittee developed v1.0 of this Playbook.
 U.S.
-Federal Executive Branch agencies can use this Playbook to supplement existing electronic signature policy and implement specific procedures to create a digital autopen to sign Federal Register documents.
+Federal Executive Branch agencies can use this Playbook to supplement existing electronic signature policy and implement specific procedures to create a delegated digital signature certificate to sign Federal Register documents.
 This Playbook is not official policy, mandated action, or provides authoritative information technology terms.
 It includes best practices to supplement existing federal policies and builds upon Office of Management and Budget Memorandum 19-17, A-130, and existing FICAM guidance